 Photoshop Watermark Action- Create Watermark Brush

-This particular Action by Photography Raw simplifies many of the problems faced by photographers while watermarking their images.
+This particular action by Photography Raw simplifies many of the problems faced by photographers while watermarking their images.
 You can change the color of the watermark based on the image.
 For example, if you have a black logo and a dark image, you won’t be able to see the logo.
-If you invert, you will still have an issue of a distracting logo.
+If you invert it, you will still have an issue with a distracting logo.
 With a brush, you can carefully select any color you want, and thus make your presence felt without getting lost or creating a distraction.
 You can also add effects to the logo, like a stroke or drop shadow for additional emphasis.

-Steps to use Watermark – Creative Watermark Brush Action
+Steps to use the Creative Watermark Brush Action

 - Hit the Play button after selecting the action.